blogmywiki/smolBASIC/README.md

 This means you can actually program the micro:bit using smolBASIC and it will run your program when unplugged from a computer and attached to a battery pack, for example.

 I'm not sure if this feature should be folded into the main program or not.
 It has the disadvantge than you can't break out of any infinite loops - you would have to flash smolBASIC to the micro:bit again, and you would lose your saved code.

-It also doesn't seem to work very well in the simulator, probably because of a bug in my code.
+I think the benefit of being able to program the micro:bit in smolBASIC to run a self-contained program outweighs any other issues, so I will roll this feature into the main code, but probably not the graphical version (see below) as I assume with that that the micro:bit is more permanently connected to a serial console.

 # smolBASIC-GFX, the graphical version